Rochelle Blumenfeld is an award winning artist from Pittsburgh, PA.

 Another path that I take in my work reflects the shapes of the natural world.
 Many of my paintings are inspired by flowers, moonlight, sun, storms, mountains, etc. These paintings create another solid and sedentary; they move when the light changes and plays on their surfaces.
 “Skylights” is a darker painting with light, perhaps lightning coming through the clouds and lighting up a portion of the mountains, while leaving the rest in shadow.

 Some of the paintings are re-created on canvas, using a a very fine method, called Giclee.
 Each painting is custom made as orders are received.
-All giclee re-creations are hand-signed and numbered.
-They arrive ready to hang.
-I will apply some hand painting to the canvas, to enhance the image and add to its individuality.
+It arrives ready to hang.

 Thank you for your interest.